 OdySea Aquarium in Scottsdale has 200,000 square feet of aquatic entertainment and education.
 Daily events at Odysea Aquarium include feedings, caretaker interactions with the animals, and Q&A sessions with aquarists.

 Right next door to OdySea Aquarium you can mingle with the butterflies in climate-controlled comfort at Butterfly Wonderland.
-The butterfly... conservatory, the highlight of any visit to Butterfly Wonderland, is 10,000 square feet of rainforest, complete with koi pond and a butterfly bench for family photo opportunities.
+The butterfly conservatory, the highlight of any visit to Butterfly Wonderland, is 10,000 square feet of rainforest, complete with a koi pond and a butterfly bench for family photo opportunities.

-However, at Shamrock Farms, where you can see thousands of them, and take a cool tour of this huge, high tech operation.
+However, at Shamrock Farms you can see thousands of cows and take a cool tour of this huge, high-tech operation.
 There's no petting zoo, but if you bring the little ones there is a playground, and you can bring your own snacks for a picnic.

-If you are looking for a great day trip, a ride on the Verde Canyon Railroad is fun for everyone.
-Call first to make your reservation.
-It's about a two hour drive from central Phoenix to Clarkdale, where the train station is located.
+The Verdy Canyon train station, located in Clarkdale, is about a two-hour drive from central Phoenix to Clarkdale.
 During peak months (and March is one of them) there are two trains per day, one in the morning and one in the early afternoon.
-The train ride itself takes about four hours, two hours each way.
-No, you don't have to get out and turn the train around.
-They take care of that for you!
+The train ride itself takes about four hours total—or two hours each way.

 Bowling is fun for everyone, and during the day it is easier to find open bowling (no leagues) than in the evening.
 Find a bowling alley near you and bring the kids and their friends.
 Remember, even if you are a 200+ average bowler, they just want to have fun!